markmeson/fribeft/README.md

 # fribeft
 ROSE Online Effect File Editor

-Frib EFT Editor is a fully function effect file editor for ROSE Online.
+Frib EFT Editor is a fully functional effect file editor for ROSE Online.

 Supported features include but are not limited to: